JetBrains-Research/DeepBugsPlugin/README.md

 Code inspection, intended to detect and report any possibly incorrect binary operators.

 ## Configuration
-DeepBugs plugin computes the probability that a piece of code is an instance of a particular bug pattern.
-Then it reports possible bugS, if the computed value is above a threshold.
+DeepBugsPlugin computes the probability that a piece of code is an instance of a particular bug pattern.
+Then it reports possible bugs, if the computed value is above a threshold.
 Threshold is configurable and can be set manually in `Preferences/Settings|Tools|DeepBugs` or reset to the default state with the `Default` button.